Types of Credit Score

 • 650-749: A credit score in this range is regarded as good, indicating that the individual is doing the right things in most cases.
 Individuals in this score range are more likely to be considered for credit offerings such as loans and credit cards.

 • 750-900: A credit score in this range is considered excellent.
 It indicates that the individual has a strong repayment history, makes credit payments on time.
 Individuals in this score range are more likely to qualify for loans at the best interest rates.
-They may also qualify for the best credit cards in the market.
+They may also qualify for the best credit cards and loan interest rates in the market.

 In general, a credit score of 750 and above is considered very good.
 Lenders may use credit scores from different credit bureaus while evaluating your applications for credit.
 What this means is that you will be able to get access to credit options such as loans and credit cards.
 Lower credit score may limit the opportunities of getting credit.